estelle/flexbox/draft/04_flex_examples.md

 ![Slightly different layouts based on device width](img/4/excample_01_3views.gif)

-By default, sectioning elements are displayed block, taking up 100% of the width, so there is no reason to declare the following if we are following source order appearance:
+By default, sectioning elements are displayed block, taking up 100% of the width.
+For our layout, there may appear to be no reason to declare the following:

     body {
       display: flex;
       flex-direction: column;
     }

-Though we could have, and the design would have looked the same.
-We include it in the wider version so we can reorder the navigation.
+When we declare this, the layout looks the same: we don't need it for the narrow layout.
+We include it for the wider version in which we reorder the navigation.
 The `nav` in the source code comes after the `main` content, which is what we want for narrow viewports, screen readers and our search engine friends.
 Visually, in wider browsers, we'll reorder it, which we'll cover in a bit.
-For the narrow viewport, we only need to focus on the layout of the navigation:
+For the narrow viewport, we only need flex for the layout of the navigation:

     nav {
       display: flex;